 Oh yeah, did we mention that the letters change sounds?

-Korean and Thai will both have characters that will make two sounds - an initial sound and a final sound.
+One similarity between Korean and Thai is that both these languages have characters that make two sounds - an initial sound and a final sound.
 This is an unfamiliar concept in English.

 The closest example in English would be the sound 's' makes when it begins a word (s) and the sound it sometimes makes when it ends a word (z).